gyratory/np_mpc-hc_hexchat/readme.md

 `/np` send a message to your current channel about what you are playing on MPC-HC at the moment.
 ###More
 Originally from [MPC-HC snippets](https://github.com/mpc-hc/snippets).

-Readme and filename copied from [derekxwu](https://github.com/derekxwu/hexchat.np.mpc-hc).
+Readme and filename adapted from [derekxwu](https://github.com/derekxwu/hexchat.np.mpc-hc).
+###License
+This script is under the MIT License.